Sinus Headache Treatment in Denver, CO

 Sinus headaches are painful and frustrating.
 Many of our patients have been to several doctors for their ongoing headaches, and were told there was nothing they could do.
 We disagree.
 Advanced ENT & Allergy Center specializes in the diagnosis and treatment of sinus headaches – we’ll help you find relief.

-What Are Sinus Headaches & How Can I Get Rid of Them?
+What Are Sinus Headaches & How Are They Different From Other Headaches?

 Sinus headaches are different from regular headaches.
 They feel almost constant and can’t be treated effectively with standard treatments like antibiotics or stress relief.
-Sinus headaches are characterized by a deep pain or pressure around the eyes, cheeks and forehead.
-These headaches develop when the sinus cavities around the face and head become inflamed and blocked off.
+Sinus headaches are characterized by a deep pain or pressure which takes place over one or both of the sinus cavities around the eyes, cheeks and forehead.
+These headaches typically tend to be worse on one side but can affect both sides as well.
+Sinus related headaches develop when the sinus cavities around the face and head become inflamed and blocked off, not allowing for proper airflow or drainage.
 Sinus headache treatments vary from daily medication to surgery, and it’s important to choose your treatment based on the root cause of your sinus issues.

 Sinus headaches can be difficult to diagnose since there are other headache types with similar symptoms.
 Migraines are characterized by a similar facial pain, pressure and nasal congestion, but they are also associated with unique symptoms like nausea, sensitivity to light and noise, and pain that worsens with activity.
 Tension headaches typically can be relieved with massage, heat or stress relief, but sinus headaches do not respond to these treatments as tension headaches do.